tundra-code/aurora/lib/io/README.md

 ## Helpful Commands
 All these commands are to be run from the root of the project.
 Current `env` options are `dev`,`prod`, and `test`.
-- `npm run db-migrate-create`: creates a new database migration file.
+- `NAME=<migration-name> npm run db-migrate-create`: creates a new database migration file.
 - `npm run <env>-up`: Runs next needed migration for this env, if applicable.
 - `npm run <env>-down`: Rolls back one migration for this env, if applicable.
 - `npm run <env>-reset`: Resets all migrations for this env.
 Has the effect of emptying the database for this env.
 Note that this does not delete the `.aurora/<env>` folder so preferences do persist.